-The excess of the purchase price, which includes the cash consideration paid, the fair value of redeemable preferred stock and the previously held equity interest in NHUMO, over the fair value of the tangible net assets and intangible asset acquired, was recorded as goodwill.
+The excess of the purchase price, which includes the cash consideration paid and the fair values of redeemable preferred stock and the previously held equity interest in NHUMO, over the fair value of the tangible net assets and intangible asset acquired, was recorded as goodwill.
 The goodwill recognized is attributable to the expected growth and operating synergies that the Company expects to realize from this acquisition.
 Goodwill generated from the acquisition is not deductible for tax purposes.